eslint/eslint/docs/src/use/configure/configuration-files.md

 ## Using a Shareable Configuration Package

 A sharable configuration is an npm package that exports a configuration object or array.
-This package should be installed as a dependency in your project and then reference from inside of your `eslint.config.js` file.
+This package should be installed as a dependency in your project and then referenced from inside of your `eslint.config.js` file.
 For example, to use a shareable configuration named `eslint-config-example`, your configuration file would look like this:

 ```js
 // eslint.config.js